 That’s what a healthy relationship should be.
 But if your partner makes you upset more than they make you happy, isn’t that a red flag you can’t miss?

-True love isn’t supposed to hurt.
+True love isn’t supposed to hurt or cause you heartbreak.

 It’s not supposed to diminish your self-worth and nor should it make you feel disloyal to your true self.